chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_pre.rst

 .. include:: ../../includes_system_requirements/includes_system_requirements_server.rst

-Front end machines, when load balanced, may have fewer than 4 cores and 4 GB of RAM.
+.. note:: Front end machines, when load balanced, may have fewer than 4 cores and 4 GB of RAM.

 |apache qpid|
 =====================================================